-It is also possible to overdose of caffeine, and although this is very rare, it can be fatal.
+It is also possible to overdose on caffeine, and although this is very rare, it can be fatal.
 This usually occurs due to a deleterious effect on the heart.
 Most of these overdose episodes occur due to the ingestion of very highly caffeinated energy drinks.
 Toxic levels correlate approximately with drinking about 30 cups of coffee in a relatively short period of time.
-Whilst drinking 30 cups of coffee is difficult to do, ingesting the same amount of caffeine from energy drinks and caffeine pills or powder is much easier.
-There is really no good that can come from this sort of excessive ingestion and a couple of cups a day are more than enough to gain any benefits.
+While drinking 30 cups of coffee is difficult to do, ingesting the same amount of caffeine from energy drinks and caffeine pills or powder is much easier.
+There is really no good that can come from this sort of excessive ingestion, and a couple of cups a day are more than enough to gain any benefits.

 The effects of caffeine on both physical and cognitive performance are well accepted and backed by a large number of scientific studies.
 Used in moderation and with respect, it can be a beneficial tool to assist your training and performance.
 I almost always have a cup before I attend a heavy sparring session or an intense high-energy class.